 The process starts with an assessment of your frets, the guitar’s neck and other factors that will determine what the best course of action will be.
 In some cases, a level crown and polish might be an opinion for you, in some cases, more targeted solutions can be used and in some cases, the frets themselves aren’t the problem at all.
 The things I will normally consider as factors for a refret candidate are:

 Is it more effort and cost to do a refret than to simply replace the neck or guitar?

 Is there major inlay work present or inlay work being planned?

-Are there cosmetic or playability benefits you are wanting from having a different kind of fret wire installed?
+Are there cosmetic or playability benefits you are wanting from having a different kind of fret wire installed or a different radius?